Some American nurses are facing pay cuts. But around the world, many are getting huge raises.

 Hazard pay has become a rallying cry and a source of controversy around the world as health-care workers risk their lives on the front lines — often without adequate supplies or protection.
 Ghana is offering some of the globe’s most generous additional benefits while a number of nations move to expand their support for those laboring in highly infectious environments.

 Canada announced salary hikes.
 France pledged bonuses for doctors and nurses as part of its $120 billion rescue package.
 Russia made a similar promise — though some emergency responders have not seen the cash.
 An Iraqi governor said public health employees would be rewarded with free land.
-The United Kingdom is paying families of medical workers who die of the coronavirus a lump sum of 60,000 euros, or about $72,000.
+The United Kingdom is paying families of medical workers who die of covid-19, the disease the virus causes, a lump sum of 60,000 euros, or about $65,000.

 American officials have repeatedly referred to the country’s doctors and nurses as “heroes,” and President Trump has described them as “running into death just like soldiers running into bullets.”
-But the United States has approved no national hazard pay, and some health-care workers are facing reduced hours and pay as hospitals suffer losses.
+But the United States has approved no national hazard pay, and some health-care workers face reduced hours and pay as hospitals suffer losses.

 Outrage erupted at treatment centers elsewhere as infections mounted.
 Nurses in Brazil and Lebanon have gone on strike, blasting a lack of safety gear in perilous conditions.

-In Ghana, which had recorded 6,683 cases and 32 deaths as of Sunday, officials made a bet that happier employees would be more-effective virus fighters.
+In Ghana, which had recorded 6,683 cases and 32 deaths as of Sunday, officials made a bet that happier employees would be more effective virus fighters.

 “When people are motivated, they do their work from their hearts,” said Patrick Aboagye, who leads the Ghana Health Service, the country’s public health system.